karltynan/hotjar-suppression-plugin/readme.md

 ## What is it?

-**Hotjar Suppression Plugin** is a CSS bookmarklet for your browser.
+**Hotjar Suppression Bookmarklet** is a simple bookmarklet for your browser.
 It highlights fields and markup on a page that are intended to be _suppressed_ when running Hotjar on your website.

 ## Installation